CommanderQuazar/CommanderQuazar/README.md

 ### What I'm Currently Working On

-Currently design a complete home management system via Rasberry Pi.
-Subsystems include a security system, light controllers, backup power for essencial home functionailty, and all tied into make sketchy virtual assistant named Thrawn.
+Currently design a complete home management system via Raspberry Pi.
+Subsystems include a security system, light controllers, backup power for essential home functionality, and all tied into make sketchy virtual assistant named Thrawn.

 <hr>

 ### What I'm Currently Learning